foxh79/foxh79/README.md

 👋 Hi there, I'm Boniface Mwau, a Kenyan student!

-👀 I'm interested in exploring the intersection of technology, creativity and future trends in both.
+👀 I'm interested in exploring the intersection of technology, creativity and future trends in Artificial Intelligence.

 🌱 I'm currently learning web development and machine learning, in my third year, Bsc.
 Computer Science, Maseno university.